RobRendell/gTove/README.md

 ### Bugs
 * There's a gap between the base of the mini and the stand.
+* Can't edit (rename) saved links to other GM's tabletops - tabletopEditor.tsx assumes you're editing your own tabletop.
+* Fog of War should not be ruined by changing the underlying map's grid dimensions.
 * I have GM-like menu options on Throg mini on Scott's Chuul tabletop?
 * NetworkedAction should have peerKey, not individual action types.
 * Zellspell had problems moving minis to a different folder: "Tracking Prevention blocked access to storage",